 Here are 3 ways that debt is currently holding me back.
 I plan to milk them for all the motivation they can give me to get this debt paid off!

-I’ve never really done much travelling.
+I’ve never really done much traveling.
 After hearing about lots of amazing places and trips from people I talked with at FinCon and in other IRL run-ins lately, I’m ready to travel.

 I’ve got the travel bug and I don’t think it’s going away any time soon.

-I’ve even thought about selling all my stuff, buying an RV, and travelling the continental U.S. (Kind of like Michelle is doing.)
+I’ve even thought about selling all my stuff, buying an RV, and traveling the continental U.S. (Kind of like Michelle is doing.)

-That said, I’m not going to be doing any big travel, other than for work, until my non-mortgage debts are paid off.
+That said, I’m not going to be doing any big travel, other than for work, until my credit cards and student loans are paid off.

 Taking Time Off